muratk3n/thirdwave/en/2018/12/qa-1.md

 Then after it was all over, Gore grows the beard and goes off to be the "environment savior".
-The stupid issue that should not even be an issue but with Rep-Dem similarities pushing both sides to seek contrasts elsewhere, on moronic places, envrironment (and blowjobs) becomes one of them.
+The stupid issue that should not even be an issue but with Rep-Dem similarities pushing both sides to seek contrasts elsewhere, on moronic places, environment (and blowjobs) being one of them.

 2000 had it all.

-The cancer is still waiting its cure.
+The cancer awaits its cure.